 How does anonymous reporting work?

 STDs cause annoying health problems and transfer to others without being noticed.
 If you’d like to warn your sexual partner but would prefer to stay anonymous, you have the option to do so.
 By sending an anonymous warning via text messaging, you can spare your sexual partner(s) a lot of unpleasantness.
-Tell your partner even if you don’t have any symptoms.
+Tell your partner the news with an anonymous STD text, even if you don’t have any symptoms.

 Every situation is different, which is why it makes sense to consider what you want to tell them carefully.
 Explain the troublesome situation in the text message.
 It’s good to indicate which STD you contracted as well as where you got tested so that they can also do it there.

 You can simply send an anonymous STD check text via this website.
 After sending it, you will receive a notification of delivery indicating that the message has been delivered.

 Anonymous STD text

-We provide the service to report an STD via text to your sexual partner anonymously.
+We provide the service to report an STD via anonymous text to your sexual partner.
 Use one of the examples below to notify your partner about a positive STD test anonymously.

 AnonymousText.com - A sexual partner recently tested positive for an STD and recommends that you also get tested.
 Please contact your local GP or pharmacist.